 Bristol is a medium-sized city located in the state of Tennessee.
 With a population of 26,987 people and 12 constituent neighborhoods, Bristol is the 27th largest community in Tennessee.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bristol is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Bristol isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bristol are a mix of both white- and blue-collar jobs.
 Overall, Bristol is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Bristol who work in office and administrative support (15.32%), sales jobs (11.98%), and management occupations (9.64%).
+There are especially a lot of people living in Bristol who work in office and administrative support (12.22%), sales jobs (11.72%), and management occupations (10.18%).

-The education level of Bristol citizens is a little higher than the average for US cities and towns: 24.81% of adults in Bristol have at least a bachelor's degree.
+The overall education level of Bristol is somewhat higher than in the average US city of 21.84%: 25.61% of adults 25 and older in the city have at least a bachelor's degree.

 The people who call Bristol home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bristol residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bristol include Irish, German, Scots-Irish, and Italian.
+Important ancestries of people in Bristol include English, Irish, German, Scots-Irish, and Dutch.

 The most common language spoken in Bristol is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Langs. of India.